-- delivering instruction in a smaller group; - providing more instructional time or more practice; - · presenting smaller skill steps in the instructional hierarchy; - · providing more explicit modeling and instruction; and/or - providing greater scaffolding.
+- delivering instruction in a smaller group; - providing more instructional time or more practice; - · presenting smaller skill steps in the instructional hierarchy; - providing more explicit modeling and instruction; and/or - · providing greater scaffolding.

-Because students needing intensive support are likely to have individual and sometimes unique needs, their progress is monitored frequently and their intervention is modified dynamically to ensure adequate progress.
+Because students needing intensive support are likely to have individual and sometimes unique needs, their progress is monitored frequently and their intervention is modified dynamically to ensure adequate progress (see Figure 3.1).